School Survival

 What Are DNS Servers?

-Imagine you want to locate a person's home, but you only know their name, not their location.
-You’d probably ask someone who knows where they live, right?
+Think of you want to locate a friend's home, but you only know their identity, not their location.
+You’d probably consult someone who knows where they live, right?

-In the online world, DNS servers (Domain Name System servers) are similar to those knowledgeable friends.
-When you type a website's name (like www.example.com) into your browser, DNS servers translate that name into an IP address (a set of numbers) that your computer can understand and employ to find Spotify on MacOS.
+In the internet world, DNS servers (Domain Name System servers) are like those helpful friends.
+When you type a website's name (like www.example.com) into your web browser, DNS servers convert that name into an IP address (a numeric address) that your computer can understand and use to access Spotify on MacOS.

 How Changing DNS Servers Can Help Bypass Censorship

-Sometimes, some websites might be blocked by your ISP or your school.
-They do this by forcing your DNS queries (requests to find a website) pass through servers that either block or send them.
+Sometimes, some websites might be restricted by your internet service provider or your school's authorities.
+They do this by making your DNS queries (requests to access a website) go through servers that either block or redirect them.

 Here's how changing your DNS servers can assist:

-1. Different DNS Servers: By switching to a different DNS server (like Google's public DNS or Cloudflare's DNS), you might avoid these restrictions.
-These other servers might not have the same restrictions or might allow access to Spotify on MacOS.
+1. Different DNS Servers: By changing to a new DNS server (like Google's public DNS or Cloudflare's DNS), you might bypass these blocks.
+These alternative servers might not have the same restrictions or might not block the website you want to access.

-You can find many complimentary DNS providers.
-This guide show how to use OpenDNS, however you may replace the IP addresses using any of the others if you choose.
+There are many free DNS providers.
+This guide show how to use OpenDNS, however you are able to swap the IP addresses using other providers if you would like to.

 There is a big list of DNS servers here: https://public-dns.info/